Empathy Mapping

 • “Excited by the pop-up prompting them to connect with their friends on the app.”

-To fill out the “thinks” and “feels” sections, the team will need to interpret all available data, and rely on more observational notes, as people may not readily describe what they think and feel.
+The team will need to interpret all available data to fill out the “thinks” and “feels” sections.
+They may need to rely on more observational notes as people may not readily share what they think and feel.

-5. Additional sections: While many empathy maps contain four quadrants, variations of the canvas include extra sections for further insights: Goals, Pains, Gains, Sees and Hears.
+5. Additional sections: The latest variations of the canvas include extra sections for further analysis.
+These are Goals, Pains, Gains, Sees and Hears.

 The “Goals” section details who the team empathizes with and what they need to do.
 The “Pains” section lists the user’s problems and pain points.
 The “Gains” section is where you’ll organize the users’ wants, needs and what they dream to achieve.
 The “Sees” section lists what the user sees in their immediate environment and relevant digital visual stimuli.
 The “Hears” section does the same for their auditory experience.